opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

     ![CloudFormation Parameters](/assets/media/blog-images/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion/CFN_Parameters.png){: .img-fluid}
 1. After the CloudFormation stack is created, open the **Outputs** tab in the CloudFormation console to find the `connector_id` and `model_id`.
 You will need these values for later pipeline configuration steps.

-### Step 2: Create an OSI pipeline for ingestion
+### Step 2: Create an OpenSearch Ingestion pipeline

-Create your OSI pipeline using the following code in the configuration editor:
+Create your OpenSearch Ingestion pipeline using the following code in the configuration editor:

 ```json
 version: '2'